 How to Care for Your Dog's Teeth and Prevent Dental Problems

 If your dog is showing signs of dental problems, be sure you visit your vet for an examination.
-In many cases, a professional dental cleaning is necessary to remove disease-causing tartar.
-Once clean, the vet can thoroughly examine the teeth while your dog is under anesthesia and determine the nature of the dental disease.
+In many cases, a professional dental cleaning under anesthesia is necessary to remove disease-causing tartar.
+Once clean, the vet can take x-rays and thoroughly examine the teeth and determine the nature of the dental disease.